 About Bluze

-Bluze is a dubstep producer, coming from a Hip Hop background, producing alongside Indian Ropeman in the UK Hip Hop crew First Down, signed to Blitz Vinyl to record the World Service LP and Mad Dogs and Englishmen EP; He lead a double life in the 90’s making Hip Hop during the week, and raving at the weekend – his first release was actually a house track on BMG New York when he was 19.
+Dubstep producer Bluze comes from a Hip Hop background, having entered the music scene as a producer alongside Indian Ropeman in the UK Hip Hop crew First Down, signed to Blitz Vinyl to record the seminal World Service LP and Mad Dogs and Englishmen EP; He lead a double life in the 90’s making Hip Hop during the week, and breakbeat/house at the weekend – his first release was a house track on BMG New York when he was 19.

-A chance meeting with Hank Shocklee in Miami during the Winter Music Conference in 2008 led to his near-instant conversion to dubstep, and he feels that he’s found his true sound.
-Feedback on his latest tunes have resonated this, and he’s getting great DJ and dancefloor feedback, and his deep, soulful dubstep is getting radio play the world over.
+A chance meeting with Hank Shocklee in Miami during the Winter Music Conference in 2008 led to his near-instant conversion to dubstep, and it’s here that he’s found his musical home.
+His deep, soulful dubstep is getting radio play the world over and receiving great DJ and dancefloor feedback.

 1.